ato/viewenvy/README.md

 ```

 Once ViewEnvy finishes the template it will flush to the browser and wait for any running futures.
 As each future
-finishes ViewEasy will tack some JavaScript on the end of the page that replaces the placheholder div
+finishes ViewEasy will tack a script tag on the end of the page that replaces the placheholder div
 with the appropriate content:

 ```html